 There’s nothing else for you to do now but wait for your Instagram posts to go live on your account.
 If you’d like to make any changes, you can edit them in your Upcoming queue.

 Scheduling Instagram posts does not mean you simply set and forget.
 While Sked takes away the headache of having to manually post your content, it’s still important that you check in on your Instagram account to make sure your posts appear as you would like them to, engage with comments, etc. More on this after we share how you can schedule other kinds of Instagram content.

-How to Schedule Instagram Stories, Reels and IGTV
+How to Schedule Instagram Stories and Reels

 Using the Scheduler to Publish Stories